10 Real Estate Business Ideas You Can Start Today

 5. Start a Real Estate Marketing Agency

 Real estate professionals and realtors rely on digital marketing to attract leads and sell homes faster.
-As an agency owner, you can help them grow through social media, SEO, email marketing, and content creation.
+As a marketing agency owner, you can help them grow through social media, SEO, email marketing, and content creation.

 Startup costs generally include business setup, website development, branding, and paid ad testing to attract potential clients.